rako233/SimpleMNISTNN/README.md

 - Using tensorboard to monitor the training
 - Using different learning rates while training

-The adaptation of the learning rate to the slope of the loss function is paying of.
+The adaptation of the learning rate to the slope of the loss function is paying off.
 Just compare these examples monitored with tensorboard:

 <img src="https://screenshots.firefoxusercontent.com/images/c54c6e62-03c2-4c64-9e7e-91ddeef36604.png"/>